AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/shareable-links.md

 ---
-description: Learn how to create shareable links to projects
+description: Learn how to create shareable links to projects or visualizations
 keywords: Analysis Workspace sharing
 title: Create shareable links
 ---